 The items loaded on the first factor highlighted undergraduate students' confidence in learning geometry.
-Thus, the first factor was labeled Confidence and it consisted of 9 items.
-The items loaded on the second factor involved students'

-enjoyment of working geometry problems.
-Hence, the second factor was labeled as Enjoyment and it included 8 items.
-The items loaded on the third factor concerned students' use of geometry in the future.
-Therefore, the third factor was named Future Use and it included 4 items.
+Thus, the first factor was named as 'Confidence' and it consisted of 9 items.
+The items loaded on the second factor involved students' enjoyment of working geometry problems.
+Hence, the second factor was labeled as 'Enjoyment' and it included 8 items.
+The items loaded on the third factor were concerned with students' use of geometry in the future.
+Therefore, the third factor was named as 'Future Use' and it included 4 items.
 Finally, the items loaded on the fourth factor were related with students' everyday use of geometry.
-Therefore, the fourth factor was entitled Everyday Use and it contained 4 items.
+Therefore, the fourth factor was entitled as 'Everyday Use' and it contained 4 items.
 The items covered by each factor are presented in Table 4.